ImreTot/homework_bot/README.md

 # Homework bot
-_Telegram bot checks the status of homework on the Yandex.Practice service._
+_Telegram bot checks the status of homework on the Yandex.Practicum service._

 ## Installation and operation
 The bot module is completely ready for use.
 It written on Python3.9 version.
 After running virtual enviroment run this command to install dependencies: